-4. OVERVIEW OF GROUND PREPARATION TEST:
+4. OVERVIEW OF THE DEPTH OF PROCESSING TEST:

-4.1 The ground penetration test is designed to be a practical test involving tiller and flail operations carried out within a test area situated in ground conditions that are representative of normal ground conditions typically found in minefields.
+4.1 The Depth of Processing test is designed to be a practical test involving tiller and flail operations carried out within a test area situated in ground conditions that are representative of normal ground conditions typically found in minefields.
 Normal ground means ground that is, dry and hard, undisturbed, consists of a clay/sand/rock fragment mixture, and is flat to undulating in contour.
 The test area shall be located in a known safe area.